galamo/angular-store-project/README.md

 - Fix the issues if there is ( commit & push)
 - click on merge pull request in the UI
 - now your code is on Master branch
+- move to master and run `git pull`